sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

             23, Issue 3 (November 2002), 281-290.
 Available at
             http://portal.acm.org/citation.cfm?id=763203 and free of
             charge at :arxiv:`math/0106043`

 ..
+[KPS2017] \S. Kiefer, I. Ponomarenko and P. Schweitzer,
+             "The Weisfeiler-Leman dimension of planar graphs is at most 3," 2017 32nd Annual ACM/IEEE Symposium on Logic in Computer Science (LICS), Reykjavik, 2017, pp. 1-12.d :doi:10.1109/LICS.2017.8005107

+..
 [Kra1999] \C. Krattenthaler,
            *Another Involution Principle-Free Bijective Proof of Stanley's Hook Content Formula*, Journal of Combinatorial Theory, Series A, **88** (1999), 66-92,